-Yes, the Bane Act is a California state crime.
+Yes, the Bane Act is a California state law.
 But it protects people whose state or federal rights are interfered with by threats, intimidation, or coercion.
 And it is common for victims to sue for Bane Act violations along with § 1983 violations in federal court rather than state court.11

 6. Can police officers assert a qualified immunity defense in a Bane Act lawsuit?